-After some time I thought about the whole situation, I realized the PHENOMENA OF AUTHORITY INFLUENCE, which I was and a witness and, in a sense, a "victim".
+After some time I thought about the whole situation, and I realized the PHENOMENA OF AUTHORITY INFLUENCE, which I was and a witness and, in a sense, a "victim".
 In this case, it was the authority of the teaching profession.

-It never occurred to anyone to question the idea of choosing a “man in jacket”.
+It never occurred to anyone to question the idea of choosing a “man in a jacket”.
 The surroundings and the physical layout of the situation were also contributing.
 We were at school desks.
 The teacher at the front, in a place reserved only for her.
-A typical "ex cathedral" relationship.
+A typical "ex-cathedral" relationship.
 For the sake of order, it should also be added that for many people such a turn of the matter was simply convenient because they could have the topic of the election and the whole meeting done as soon as possible.

 Where's the relationship with lunch with the boss?

 How does poorly understood authority work in the business environment?

 Often at work, I observe such a situation when, during lunch with the boss or with the Senior Boss, people who were easy and talkative a moment ago suddenly stiffen and fall silent.
 They don't know what to say.
 What lofty matters is it to talk to your boss about?
 What topic should you discuss in order to do well or not to do badly?

 Authority works.
 But in this case, a badly understood authority.

 The boss, and even The_Boss_of_Bosses, is a human being like everyone else.
 What's more, if he is an easy-going person, during lunch (which is, after all, a break from work, a distraction from problems) he will be happy to talk about "trash", about matters not related to the company.